-Thank you for your website it has been invaluable and kept me sane.
+Thank you for your website.
+It has been invaluable and kept me sane.

-I had whooping cough in the summer and fall of 2014 (Omaha, NE).
+I had whooping cough in the summer and fall (Omaha, NE).
 This site was very helpful.
 It made me feel like I wasn't going crazy.
 I'm still met with people that don't believe me when I talk about it.
 I had a coughing/gasping attack at the Dr's office with the Dr. standing right there.
 He still didn't believe me.
 Or maybe he just didn't care.

 That was the worst part of the disease; everyone thought I was making it up (except my girlfriend that had to endure me waking up in the middle of the night unable to breath).